Benchmark

 Configure behaviour and tailoring

-Set the agent’s personality/role (“You are a refund-support assistant”), enable citation mode so that responses link back to sources, and limit the domain to only the pilot scope (e.g., only refund-related queries).
+Set the agent’s personality/role (“You are a customer service AI assistant for refunds”), enable citation mode so that responses link back to sources, and limit the domain to only the pilot scope (e.g., only refund-related queries).

 Deploy to test users

-Choose a deployment channel (embed the widget on an internal site, or connect to Slack/Teams for testers).
+Choose a deployment channel for your AI chatbot solution (embed the widget on an internal site, or connect to Slack/Teams for testers).
 Invite your small test group of users (3–10) from the earlier step.

 Monitor analytics and feedback